-My main focus and base has been the Hope Flowers School and Center for Education and Community Development in Bethlehem, where I work as an adviser, webmaster and outreach editor.
-But I do plenty of other things too.
+My main focus and base was the Hope Flowers School and Centre in Bethlehem, where I worked as an adviser, webmaster and outreach editor.
+But I did plenty of other things too in other situations.

 This humanitarian work involves several main activities:

-Webmaster and English-language outreach editor, to help Palestinian people and organisations state their message well.
+- Webmaster and English-language outreach editor, helping Palestinian people and organisations state their message well.

-Counsel, emotional and spiritual support for peacemakers, humanitarians and social leaders, to keep them going under difficult circumstances.
+Counsel, emotional and spiritual support for peacemakers, humanitarians and social leaders.

-- Beavering away in the background: fixing and facilitating things, sometimes financing them, sometimes making a critical difference and sometimes being part of a process or team.
+- Beavering away in the background: fixing and facilitating things, sometimes personally and sometimes being part of a process or team.

-I feel I make a greater contribution to society in Palestine than in my own country, and people are grateful for my presence and input.
-One thing I've had to learn is that it's not really about what I do, it's about being there for people.
-One person simply said, "Palden, when you're here, we feel safer".
+I felt I was making a greater contribution to society in Palestine than in my own country, and people were grateful for my presence and input.
+One thing I had to learn is that it's not really about what I do, it's about being there for people.
+One person simply said, "Balden, when you're here, we feel safe".

-Bethlehem is like a second hometown to me.
-Except I cannot live there permanently, for visa reasons.
-Also, since my main contribution is offering clarity, insight and perspective, it's best to remain something of an outsider so that I can best contribute what I'm really good at.
+Bethlehem was like a second hometown to me.
+Except I could not live there permanently, for visa reasons.
+Also, since my main contribution was to offer clarity, insight and perspective, it was best to remain more of an outsider so that I could best contribute what I'm really good at.